cockroachlabs/workshop_labs/topology-patterns/README.md

 ## Lab 6 - Survive region failure and scale out

+**Please note**: This lab can only be done on the **Local Deployment**, which uses Docker to simulate nodes and regions.
+If you are on the **Shared Cluster Deployment**, please read along as the concept is still very important.

 Suppose we have a deployment such that:

 - our main region is US West and most of our queries go through that region.
 - The leaseholder is local, and thus
 - reads are very fast
-- writes, while the `eu-west-1` region is far (180ms roundtrip), region `us-east-1` is relatively close (60ms roundtrip) so the Raft consensus quorum is achieved as soon as the replica in `us-east-1` confirms.
+- writes, while the `eu-west-1` region is far (125ms roundtrip), region `us-east-1` is relatively close (70ms roundtrip) so the Raft consensus quorum is achieved as soon as the replica in `us-east-1` confirms.

 Imagine that region `us-west-2` becomes unavailable due to a power outage: